Goldziher/product-hound/README.md

     }
     ```

-    - You will need to replace the value for `<API_KEY>` with a value from the [Azure Portal resource page](https://portal.azure.com/#@tombasemind.onmicrosoft.com/resource/subscriptions/ed7f0a74-b478-49cd-bbc6-25f24f441e2f/resourceGroups/chatbot/providers/Microsoft.CognitiveServices/accounts/basemind-bot/overview).
+    - You will need to replace the value for `<AZURE_API_KEY>` with a value from the [Azure Portal resource page](https://portal.azure.com/#@tombasemind.onmicrosoft.com/resource/subscriptions/ed7f0a74-b478-49cd-bbc6-25f24f441e2f/resourceGroups/chatbot/providers/Microsoft.CognitiveServices/accounts/basemind-bot/overview).
+    - You will need to replace the value for `<EBAY_ENV>` with either `SANDBOX` or `PRODUCTION`.
+    - You will need to replace the value for `<EBAY_PRODUCTION_CLIENT_ID>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/accountSettings/mp-wsapi-flow.ihtml?execution=e3s2).
+    - You will need to replace the value for `<EBAY_PRODUCTION_CLIENT_SECRET>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/ads/view-flexi-flow.ihtml?execution=e1s1).
+    - You will need to replace the value for `<EBAY_PRODUCTION_REDIRECT_URI>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/ads/view-flexi-flow.ihtml?execution=e1s1).
-    - You will need to replace the value for `<EBAY_ACCESS_TOKEN>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/accountSettings/mp-wsapi-flow.ihtml?execution=e3s2).
+    - You will need to replace the value for `<EBAY_SANDBOX_CLIENT_ID>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/accountSettings/mp-wsapi-flow.ihtml?execution=e3s2).
+    - You will need to replace the value for `<EBAY_SANDBOX_CLIENT_SECRET>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/ads/view-flexi-flow.ihtml?execution=e1s1).
-    - You will need to replace the value for `<EBAY_CAMPAIGN_ID>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/ads/view-flexi-flow.ihtml?execution=e1s1).
+    - You will need to replace the value for `<EBAY_SANDBOX_REDIRECT_URI>` with a value from the [Ebay EPN Console](https://partner.ebay.com/secure/mediapartner/ads/view-flexi-flow.ihtml?execution=e1s1).
     - You will need to replace the value for `<WHATSAPP_ACCESS_TOKEN>` with a value from the [Whatsapp Console](https://developers.facebook.com/apps/1298514190843491/whatsapp-business/wa-dev-console/?business_id=403861875376645).
     - You will need to replace the value for `<WHATSAPP_PHONE_NUMBER_ID>` with a value from the [Whatsapp Console](https://developers.facebook.com/apps/1298514190843491/whatsapp-business/wa-dev-console/?business_id=403861875376645).